mason-nz/Repository-Privious/README.md

 This project defined a based-on div alert-layer functions.
 You can easily used it to demostrate some amazing layer style.

 # OA-ReportSystem
-This project is a report system which based on OA systems and used mobile development.
+This project is a report system which based on OA systems and used HTML5 technique.
 It used baiduchart-plugin to demostrate some diagrams.

 # React Native-Demo
 This project is a practical React Native framweork.
 There were some demos in it.